1920s in America

 • Al Capone ruled an empire of crime in the Windy City made possible by Prohibition

-• Make sure you're written your skits and are ready to practice them in class.
+• Make sure you've written your skits and are ready to practice them in class.

 Charlie Chaplin was perhaps the most famous silent film of all time and later got in trouble over making an anti-Hitler film, The Great Dictator